garrandall/popular-music-data/tracks/loving-you-no-more-diddy---dirty-money-drake.md

   ranking_list: Billboard Hot 100
   start_date: '2011-01-01'
 ---
-So hard to breathe this air that we call love (ooh) Ain't nothin' worse than the hurt we receive from love (ooh yeah) When you get hurt by the one you livin' for
+So hard to breathe this air that we call love (oh) Ain't nothin' worse than the hurt we receive from love (oh yeah) When you get hurt by the one you livin' for
 Pain can make you wanna love no more